nigelreign/nigelreign/README.md

 - 💬 Ask me about conerstonejs, angular, php, ionic
 - 📫 How to reach me: zulunigelb@gmail.com

-- ⚡ Qoute: Invest On what makes you different
+- ☔ Invest On what makes you different ☔